BUSM 7037 Gastronomy and the Food and Beverage Experience

 Coordinator Catherine Link Opens in new window

-Description This unit focuses on the provision of food and beverage - a fundamental operational component of the majority of hospitality businesses.
+Description This subject focuses on the provision of food and beverage - a fundamental operational component of the majority of hospitality businesses.
 As consumer understanding of food and beverage increases there is a need for the industry to advance their knowledge and for businesses to provide offerings which extend beyond the traditional food and beverage frameworks in order to stay competitive.
-The role of food within society and subsequent commercial implications, including gastronomic tourism, food quality and safety are discussed in this unit.
+The role of food within society and subsequent commercial implications, including gastronomic tourism, food quality and safety are discussed in this subject.

 Student Contribution Band HECS Band 4 10cp